juntao/arenztopia/content/news/Issue 26.md

 ## Weather
 By Mezoir Logan

-The average temperature next week should be a chilly -4 degrees celsius as we head into the last stages of winter.
+The average temperature next week should be a chilly -4 degrees celsius.

 ## Coronavirus Report
 By Owen Miyazoi